The Rev'd Canon Dean Fostekew

 In the Rectory kitchen ...

-for our Rector cooking is not so much of a hobby but a passion and, although he's a quasi-vegan, Dean's roast-dinners are said to be 'Master-Chef'-worthy, including roast potatoes described by his friends as the 'crispiest in Scotland'.
+for our Rector cooking is not so much of a hobby but a passion and, although he's more or less vegan, Dean's roast-dinners are said to be 'Master-Chef'-worthy, including roast potatoes described by his friends as the 'crispiest in Scotland'.
 Dean is some-what sceptical of this praise.
-Whilst working in the kitchen, Dean is kept company by his Radio friends from Ambridge.
-He firmly believes that The Archers is a live documentary, and not a soap opera.
-He has listened in since the age of 7.
-His partner, often tries to convince him otherwise but as Dean says; ‘If Gill Archer says; ‘It is so’, then it is so.’
-His cats Angus and HSH the Grand Duchess Grace agree with him.
+Whilst working in the kitchen, Dean is kept company by his Radio friends from Ambridge (he's listened since age 7) and other voices on Radio 4 & 4Extra.
+His cat Angus can usually be found with him, usually asleep on a kitchen chair, unless there is smoked salmon in the offing.

-Dean has been known to overdose on culture during Edinburgh's International Festival; contemporary dance (most especially Scottish Ballet), theatre and opera keep him happy as does anything on television that is historical or archeological; (especially if they contain forensic oesteology - something he once thought he might have a career in).
+Dean has been known to overdose on culture during Edinburgh's International Festival; contemporary dance (most especially Scottish Ballet), theatre, art galleries, opera and open gardens keep him happy as does anything on television that is historical or archeological; (especially if they contain forensic osteology - something he once thought he might have a career in).
 When not reading theology he quite often has his nose in a historical detective novel.
 Although frustrations can creep in with differing interpretations of historical events.
 That's to say when they don't agree with his interpretation!
+When not indulging these passions Dean will more than likely be in the garden pottering about tending his plants.
+His best buy has been a gardener's nail brush!

 ... that said ...

-Dean is a fan of "Dr Who"; Ealing Studios Comedies and the other archive comedies.
+Dean is a fan of Sci-Fi especially "Dr Who"; archive comedies especially the Ealing Studios Comedies.
 He is also not adverse to a good action/adventure movie.
 He is also somewhat addicted to Archive Radio as can be found in the Sounds archive of Radio 4Extra.
 'All gas and gaiters', 'The Men from the ministry' and "The Navy Lark' to name but a few have seemed to have improved his ironing skills no end.

 Dean in his own words:

-"I am more than convinced that I'm living in the best city and the most beautiful Country in the world.
-I feel privileged to be a priest in the Scottish Episcopal Church, which I consider to be the most exciting expression of Anglicanism I have ever encountered."
+"I believe I live in the best city and the most beautiful Country in the world.
+I feel privileged to be a priest in the Scottish Episcopal Church, and to serve the community I live in."

 Judy Wedderspoon: Lay Reader